Edward Low: Fate

 There are conflicting reports on the circumstances of Low's death.
-Captain Charles Johnson—considered by some to be Daniel Defoe writing under a pseudonym—stated in his A General History of the Pyrates, at odds with other sources, that Low and the Fancy were last sighted near the Canaries and Guinea.
+Captain Charles Johnson—considered by some to be Daniel Defoe writing under a pseudonym—in his A General History of the Pyrates, stated that Low and the Fancy were last sighted near the Canaries and Guinea.
 However, at the time of his 1724 book, no further reports had surfaced.
 He noted one rumour that Low was sailing for Brazil and another that Low's ship sank in a storm with the loss of all hands.
 The National Maritime Museum in London states that he was never caught, ending his days in Brazil.

-The Pirates Own Book and Ossian both suggest that Low was set adrift without provisions by the crew of the Merry Christmas, in a mutiny brought about by Low's murdering of a sleeping subordinate following an argument.
+Charles Ellms suggests in The Pirates Own Book that Low was set adrift without provisions by the crew of the Merry Christmas in a mutiny brought about by Low's murder of a sleeping subordinate following an argument.
 His crew elected Captain Shipton to command the Merry Christmas; they would go on to sail alongside Spriggs in the Caribbean.
-Low was subsequently rescued by a French ship; when the French authorities learned of his identity he was brought to trial and was hanged in Martinique in 1724.
+Low was subsequently rescued by a French ship.
+When the French authorities learned of his identity he was brought to trial and was hanged in Martinique in 1724.

-Men of HMS Diamond reported encountering a periagua with nine men aboard in March 1726, recognizing one of them as Low.
-Diamond had lost her canoe and could not give chase, leaving Low to his fate near Roatan where he was supposedly killed by the indigenous Miskito.
+Men of HMS Diamond reported encountering a periagua with nine men aboard in March 1726, recognising one of them as Low.
+Diamond had lost her canoe and could not give chase, leaving Low to his fate near Roatan, where he was supposedly killed by the indigenous Miskito.
 Still later in late 1739, a man identified as the "famous Ned Low, formerly well known here for his piracies" was spotted escaping a Spanish fort at Porto Bello.
-He had been among the fort's gun grews when the city was attackd by British forces during the War of Jenkins' Ear.
+He had been among the fort's gun crews when the city was attacked by British forces during the War of Jenkins' Ear.
+However, this may have been a mistake and may have been referring to George Lowther; Admiral Edward Vernon reported receiving intelligence from Lowther before his assault on Portobelo, indicating that it was Lowther spotted earlier at Porto Bello, not Low:

+The Strafford and Norwich, with all the small vessels being watered, the admiral got out to sea on the 22d, being the better enabled to undertake the expedition as during his stay at Porto Bello, he had got an exact draught of all the coast from Porto Bello to Chagre, and of the mouth of that river, and the shoal before it, from Lowther the pirate, who by this piece of service to his country, took the opportunity of obtaining his pardon, and returning to England.